Week 1 T&L Activities:

 3.10 Data models

-3.10.1 Know the types of data models and understand how they organise data
+3.10.1 Know the types of data models and understand how they organise data into structures:

 • hierarchical